Jasp16/Jasp16/README.md

 - 👋 Hi, I’m @Jasp16
-- 👀 I’m interested in Signal Measurement & Data Acquisition, Smart Sensors, and automation for Energy, Environmental, and Biomedical Applications.
+- 👀 I’m interested in Signal Measurement & Data Acquisition, Smart Sensors, and Automation for Energy, Environmental, and Biomedical Applications.
-- 🌱 I’m currently learning Python, SQL, LabVIEW.
+- 🌱 I’m currently learning Python, SQL, and LabVIEW.
-- 💞️ I’m looking to collaborate on smart sensor and data acquistion systems (software architecture) development using LabVIEW + Python; building data pipelines (Data Engineering) for gathering big data from large number of sensors
+- 💞️ I’m looking to collaborate on projects involving smart sensor and data acquistion systems (software architecture) development using LabVIEW + Python; building data pipelines (Data Engineering) for gathering big data from large number of sensors.
+Tech companies and high-end research faciliites are my organizations of interest.
 - 📫 How to reach me ...

 <!---